Catechesis for Young Children

 Materials aid the children in understanding Scripture & Liturgy.

-Each level of the child’s work explores the fundamental theme of covenant, God’s call and our response, as reflected in the Bible and as lived in liturgy.
-At Level I the 3-6 year-old’s have the capacity to receive and enjoy the most essential elements of our faith: the mysteries of the Kingdom of God, the announcement of God’s love given for us in the person of Jesus, the Good Shepherd.
+Each level of the child’s work explores the fundamental theme of covenant, God’s call, and our response, as reflected in the Bible and as lived in the liturgy.
+At Level I the 3-6-year-old’s have the capacity to receive and enjoy the most essential elements of our faith: the mysteries of the Kingdom of God, the announcement of God’s love given for us in the person of Jesus, the Good Shepherd.

 Children need their own place to work with these essentials and many other key elements of our faith.
 This place is called an atrium.
 Montessori coined this term recalling the part of the Early Christian church building where catechumens would gather in preparation to join the church.
 Each atrium is specially designed with child-sized furniture including a prayer table for gathering, a model altar, as well as materials to deepen their familiarity with more parables and the Mass itself.
 After being presented with new material in a small group, children are free to choose work which particularly speaks to them to foster the growth of their own relationships with God.

 The role of the adult in the atrium is secondary.
 It is the child’s own inner guide and teacher, the Holy Spirit, which directs the mind and heart.
 The importance of the catechist is to place materials within reach and share a scripture that fills a particular longing at each stage in a child’s spiritual life.

 Biblical geography helps place Jesus in time and space.

 Creating an Atrium: Part of the Deep Formation Process of a Catechist